USDA-SCINet/scinet-site/sn_collections/_workshops/bioinfo-foundations/nextflow.md

 **Goal for today:** understand the Nextflow building blocks — processes, the work directory, publishing outputs, inputs, and parameters — by writing five small pipelines.
 We'll introduce these concepts one at a time, building on the previous scripts as we go.

-> All scripts referenced below are located in `pipelines/`.
-The full annotated walkthrough for Day 1 is in "hello_part1.md" and "hello_part2.md".

 **Why Nextflow?**

 A typical analysis run by hand means bash scripts with nested loops, manual file tracking, custom parallelization, and results that are hard to reproduce.
 Nextflow takes over task parallelization, data-flow management, failure recovery and checkpointing, and tool integration — so your code is as clean as possible and your results are reproducible.
 The key idea: **Nextflow doesn't care what your tools do; it manages how data flows between them.**